When your Husband or Father is a Mason

 But there's one thing you can always share with your father, no matter how much time or how many miles may separate you.

-It was only natural; every man wanted to pass his wisdom, his knowledge, his experience, his good reputation on to his son.
+It was only natural; every man wanted to pass his wisdom, knowledge, experience, and good reputation on to his son.
 And Masonry was one of his most treasured experiences.

 It was easier back then.
 We all lived in the same house, or at least in the same town.
 Leaving town for a new job was an uncommon opportunity.
 The family was closer.
 Fewer things got in the way of family traditions.